deimonn/void-guides/5-gpu-passthrough/gpu-passthrough-in-void-linux.md

 5. Click "Begin installation" and install the OS as per usual.

 6. Install and set up [VirtIO for Windows](../3-extra-software/setting-up-virtual-machines.md#virtio-for-windows).
-Switching the disk to SCSI and NIC to `virtio` is optional but recommended.
+Switching the disk to "SCSI" and NIC to "virtio" is optional but recommended.

 7. With the machine off, click "Add Hardware", and add your Nvidia GPU as a "PCI Host Device" along with any other PCI devices you wish to pass.